sumnerevans/sumnerevans.com/content/2015-08-10-london-england.md

     and studied the works of other master architects learning from their designs.
 He then designed the building and consulted other masters to help him implement the plan.

 4. St. Paul’s was the only cathedral of the period to be completed in the architect’s lifetime.
 It took only 32 years to construct the building, a very short period for the time.

-5. St. Pauls became a symbol of the resilience of London during WWII.
+5. St. Paul's became a symbol of the resilience of London during WWII.
     Winston Churchill knew this full well and ordered that St. Paul’s Cathedral be protected at all costs.
 Every night of the Blitz, a team of volunteers guarded the building saving it from the incendiary bombs dropped to burn whatever they hit.

 6. General Cornwallis, the one who surrendered in Yorktown, has a monument in St. Paul’s Cathedral.
 In Britain, Cornwallis isn’t remembered as loosing the American War for Independence, rather he is know for his conquests in India.

 7. At the entrance to the church, there is a baptism pool/fountain thing.
 (I’m not an Anglican so I don’t know what they call it.)
 The audio guide provided by the church explained that it was placed